zeokku/vue-cli-plugin-pug-with-css-modules/readme.md

 ## vue-cli-plugin-pug-with-css-modules
-Vue CLI plugin to add support for pug templates with implicit support of CSS modules, so you won't have to use $style object, just write the code as usual
+Vue CLI plugin to add support for pug templates with implicit support of CSS modules providing CSS classname and id minification, so you won't have to use $style object, just write the code as usual

 ## Installation:
 ```